karrioapi/karrio/README.md

 ### Prerequisites

-OpenShip is written in Python 3.5
+OpenShip is compatible with Python 3 +

 ```shell
 $ Python --version